 KOAS’s newest student housing project is set for completion by the end of 2019 and is expected to host its first tenants in December.
 The project consists of two separate buildings totalling 160 apartments - 136 studio apartments and 24 two-room apartments.

 The new apartment buildings’ name ”Harju” is Finnish for ”ridge”.
 This is because the buildings are located near the Jyväskylä ridge, formed during the ice age.
 This area functions as a park, and enjoys a great view over the city.

 The construction project

-KOAS has been building new student apartment buildings for the past few years to meet an increasing demand for student apartments.
+KOAS has been building new student apartment buildings for the past few years to meet the increasing demand for student apartments.
 The KOAS Harju construction project was initiated by its main contractor, Pohjola Rakennus, in May 2018.
-It is is due for completion by December 2019.
-The construction site is located near Jyväskylä city center and the Jyväskylä ridge outdoors area.
+It is due for completion by December 2019.
+The construction site is located near Jyväskylä city centre and the Jyväskylä ridge outdoors area.

 Centum SC10000 used for bricklaying

 The Centum SC10000 is our strongest mast climbing work platform to date.
 It is designed for heavy-duty facade work and for projects requiring a larger platform size at demanding heights.
 Its maximum loading capacity with a single mast is 6,000kg with a platform length of 4.1 meters – but with a twin mast setup, its lifting capacity can exceed 10,000kg with a platform length of 15.8m.
 As can be seen, this mast climbing work platform truly offers fantastic working efficiency.